If you want—or need—to stay in the clinic, good on ya!

 Save 10% on your first month (or year) of membership with code NONCLINICALPT

 → Having trouble passing the NPTE?
 Definitely explore PT Final Exam by Will Crane, PT, DPT.
-PT Final Exam the highest rated NPTE prep program around, and it has all sorts of options to fit all budgets.
+PT Final Exam is the highest rated NPTE prep program around, and it has all sorts of options to fit all budgets.
 There’s no smoke and mirrors and no fancy marketing in this program, but it’s rock solid.
 If you want to pass the NPTE, this is the way to go.

 → Need a US PT license?
 Will Crane from PT Final Exam also offers a FREE course to help foreign-trained PTs get licensed in the US!